yestab123/simple_http_server/README.md

-3. It's a very simple and many bugs project!!
+3. It's a very simple and has many bugs project!!